ArthurClemens/mithril-infinite/README.md

 ## About the examples

-Examples are best experienced on mobile (but desktop will work fine too).

 ### Images

 A long list of images; each can be expanded.
 On a regular laptop/desktop screen, not more than 3 page elements (out of 20) exist at a time.